 Kid Loki leaves after handing his magical sword to Loki.
 Loki and Sylvie join hands to hit Alioth with an enchantment spell while Old Loki distracts the beast with a massive illusion of Asgard.
 While Old Loki is consumed by Alioth, Loki and Sylvie successfully manage to enchant the beast, which gives way to a passage that takes them beyond The Void.

-Loki Finale: Episode 6 (For All Time.
-Always) Explained
+Loki Season 1 Finale: Episode 6 Explained (For All Time.
+Always)

 The Season-1 finale of Loki begins with dialogues from the Marvel Cinematic Universe, which collapse into nothingness, and then we see other baby universes created and destroyed.
 This opening montage effectively represents the birth and death of multiple timelines.